Li Li (Water Margin): Joining Liangshan

-When Song Jiang is on the way to his exile in Jiangzhou (江州; present-day Jiujiang, Jiangxi), a reduced sentence for killing his mistress Yan Poxi, he and his two escorts pass by Jieyang Ridge and come to eat in Li Li's inn.
+When Song Jiang is on the way to his exile in Jiangzhou (江州; present-day Jiujiang, Jiangxi), a reduced sentence for killing his mistress Yan Poxi, he and his two escorts pass by Jieyang Ridge and comes to eat in Li Li's inn.
 The three are knocked out.
-Li Li is waiting for his assistants to come to help cut them up when Li Jun and his sidekicks Tong Wei and Tong Meng come to his inn for some refreshment.
+Li Li is waiting for his assistants to come help cut them up when Li Jun and his sidekicks Tong Wei and Tong Meng comes to his inn for some refreshments.
 Li Jun checks the official documents on the escorts and is shocked to learn that the exile is Song Jiang, the chivalrous hero he greatly admires.
 In fact, Li Jun has been waiting for days in hopes of meeting Song at the river bank.
 Li Li quickly revives the three and apologises to Song.
 The four treat Song Jiang as an honoured guest until he leaves for Jiangzhou.